Credit Card vs. Debit Card Options for Kids

 Major credit card companies offer student cards aimed at college students and those with lower credit scores.

-A young adult still needs to show an income source, but student loans may count, depending on the issuer (call to ask).
+A young adult still needs to show an income source.
+Student loans don't count as income for some card issuers, including BECU.
 If your adult teen doesn't have an income source, you (or another adult over 21) can co-sign or joint-apply for the credit card if the issuer allows it.

 If your kids are looking for a student card, help them compare options, including points or travel miles for a rewards credit card, interest rates, fees and other details.